December 4, 2019

 In addition to a VoC platform, other enabling customer feedback technologies are speech analytics and gamification.
 Speech analytics monitors and analyzes customer feedback and other insights automatically so that companies can see trends or spot early warning signs, and even provide guidance to contact center agents and other employees in real-time during an interaction.

 Gamification uses game mechanics to motivate and reward employees for exhibiting desired behaviors, including gathering customer feedback.
 By adding the power of gamification to a VoC platform, companies can put customer feedback at the center of their reward and recognition program.
-Every interaction becomes an opportunity to grow employees, elevate customer evangelism, and increase customer lifetime value.
+Every interaction becomes an opportunity to grow employees, improve customer service evangelism, and increase customer lifetime value.
 Gamification also enhances the ability to route customer feedback to the right department and person in real-time for more immediate action.
 Gamified customer feedback KPIs can be tallied by individuals, teams, departments, and locations, with results displayed on employee dashboards as well as on leaderboards throughout the office.
 Doing so allows each employee or employee group to see how their achievements stack up against others.

 You can maximize ROI by teaming up Voice of the Customer and Gamification technologies.